What Does Daniel 3:17 Mean?

 Clear Bible Translation

-Modern EnglishIf it happens, our God whom we serve is able to deliver us from the burning fiery furnace, and He will deliver us from your hand, O king.
+Modern EnglishIf it be so, our God whom we serve is able to deliver us from the burning fiery furnace, and He will deliver us from your hand, O king.

 King James Version